![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Home |

 FRITILLUS (φιμός), a dice-box of a cylindrical form,b and therefore called also turricula (Mart.
 XIV.16), or pyrgus (Sidon.
 Epist.
-VIII.12), and formed with parallel indentations (gradus) on the inside, so as to make a rattling noise when the dice were shaken in it (Mart.
+VIII.12),c and formed with parallel indentations (gradus) on the inside, so as to make a rattling noise when the dice were shaken in it (Mart.
 IV.14; XIV.1; Hor.
 Sat.
 II.7.17, who uses the Greek form phimus.)
 (Becker, Gallus, vol. II p222.)

-b General Note: Fritillus has given us the word fritillary, with two different meanings, for two different reasons:
+a Fritillus has given us the word fritillary, with two different meanings, for two different reasons:

 A family of attractive small nodding bulb plants, named from one of its members, Fritillaria meleagris, unusual for a plant in that it has checkered markings (see here for a good photo).
-Now look at this good photo of a fritillus, an actual Roman dice tower, to see why; and while you're looking, why do you think the dice box was made that way?
+Now look at this photo of a fritillus, an actual Roman dice tower, to see why; and while you're looking, why do you think the dice box was made that way?

 A family of hyperactive butterflies: they flutter like dice in a fritillus.
 In French by the way, to flutter is frétiller.
 This etymology is not as certain as the first: some sources say it too is because of the markings; see this photo of a typical fritillary.